jscsonka/Project-Building-a-JSON-API/README.md

 ## Usage / Routing

-- The API has roujtes for full CRUD functionality and here are the methods to access:
+- The API has routes for full CRUD functionality and here are the methods to access:
   <ul>
   <li> 1.
 Get Full Pokemon List: router.get("/", pokeRoutes.getPokemons)</li>
   <li> 2.
 Get a single Pokemon by _ID: router.get("/:id", pokeRoutes.getPokemon)</li>